 Bathing your dog monthly with a shampoo containing an antibacterial and antifungal agent with help to prevent hot spots from recurring.

 Although you may be seeing only one area of concern (the hot spot), there may be other issues with your dog's skin that you can't see under all that fur.

 That's why I recommend using a shampoo that is not only going to treat the hot spot but will treat the whole skin and eliminate the root cause, preventing more from occurring.

 Besides, given that hot spots are usually secondary to a lot of other skin irritations (as listed below) it makes sense to treat the whole skin and not just the hot spot.

 There are many reasons dogs can be affected by this acute form of dermatitis, here are some of the most common reasons:

 Dogs that swim a lot, live in a humid climate, or even just before shedding are also likely to be affected more.
-Basically any situation that causes moist, dead hair to be trapped next to the skin can also cause a hot spot in dogs.
+Basically, any situation that causes moist, dead hair to be trapped next to the skin can also create a hot spot in dogs.